imNotADuck/Flutter-Compliance-Companion/README.md

 **2. Cloud Notifications Approach**

-Overview: This approach leverages cloud services to schedule and send notifications, ensuring they are delivered reliably even if the app is not running.
+This approach leverages cloud services to schedule and send notifications, ensuring they are delivered reliably even if the app is not running.

 **Steps:**
 1. Store To-Do Items: Save to-do items in a database like Firebase Firestore.